symbolicresonance/affective-epistemics/ae-7-1-paper.md

 4. **Symbol Space and Field Dynamics**: The field-based understanding of symbolic interaction
 5. **Observer-Generator Framework**: How symbolic fields are strategically produced and deployed

-The central insight of AFE is that belief is not a matter of storing truth but of achieving emotional stabilization.
+The central insight of AE is that belief is not a matter of storing truth but of achieving emotional stabilization.
 Symbols do not carry meaning; they exert field effects that modulate internal affective states.
 This modulation occurs continuously, with the Subject typically unaware of the process while maintaining a constant (though rarely engaged) capacity for conscious steering.

 This field-based approach offers new explanatory pathways for understanding belief phenomena that have challenged traditional models, including context-dependent belief expression, interpretive divergence, belief persistence despite contradictory evidence, and the mechanisms of manipulation and resistance in belief formation.